 Six months into regular workouts and race training, Amanda ran into a common problem for distance athletes.
 “I developed a typical case of runner’s knee,” she said.
 “It hurt so bad that it hurt even when I wasn’t running.
 I was told that I needed to rest, that I needed to take a break from running.”

 With just six weeks until an upcoming 20K race, Amanda did not think she was going to be able to run.
-But her stride and her pain would quickly change after a visit to NUCCA chiropractor, Dr. Nathan Wheat in Ames, Iowa.
+But her stride and her pain would quickly change after a visit to NUCCA chiropractor, Dr. Nathan Wheat.

 “I went in [for care] and honestly I didn’t know if it was going to work,” Amanda said.
 “But after my first few adjustments, I felt an immediate difference.
 I could tell that the biomechanics of my running had changed.
 That my knee had changed.”